Judith Yan, conductor

 Allison Miller, flute

-Allison is a three-time NYO Canada alum and has participated in international tours to Portugal, Germany, and Scotland, as well as the Canadian Edges of Canada coast-to-coast tour.
-Allison spent three summers studying with William Bennet (WIBB) and Lorna McGhee at the PIFR international festival, off the coast of Vancouver.
-She has also attended the Domaine Forget International Music Academy and the Orford Music Academy.
+Allison completed a Diploma in Music at the Victoria Conservatory of Music, studying with Richard Volet.
+She went on to complete both a Bachelor of Music and a Master of Music, specializing in Flute Performance, at the University of Ottawa, studying with Camille Churchfield.
+She is a three-time NYO Canada alum, participating in international tours to Portugal, Germany, and Scotland, as well as the Canadian Edges of Canada coast-to-coast tour in 2017.
+Allison also spent three summers studying with William Bennet (WIBB) and Lorna McGhee at the PIFR international festival, off the coast of Vancouver Island, and attended both the Domaine Forget International Music Academy and the Orford Music Academy.

-Allison has been the recipient of numerous awards and scholarships, receiving The Payne-Lyon Prize for Excellence in Flute from NYO Canada, and the top flutist award at the National Music Festival.
-Allison has been heard on CBC and BBC Radio broadcasts as Principal Flute of NYO Canada.
-Allison can be seen in NYO Canada’s recent documentary, That Higher Level, produced by Johnny Spence Bolton, documenting the Edges of Canada tour in 2017.
+Allison has been heard on various media platforms including CBC and BBC Radio broadcasts as Principal Flute of NYO Canada.
+Allison can be seen in NYO Canada’s documentary, That Higher Level, produced by Johnny Spence Bolton, documenting the Edges of Canada tour in 2017.
+In 2021, Allison gave an interview for Loud and Clear, a podcast amplifying the voices of women in classical music.

 Ryan Davis, viola